Former Regional Directors

 Janice Pang | Director of Vancouver

-Janice Pang is a second year Integrated Sciences student at the University of British Columbia.
-At an early age, Janice became passionate about the environment, especially sustainability.
+Janice Pang studied Integrated Sciences at the University of British Columbia.
+At an early age, she became passionate about the environment, especially sustainability.
 During high school, she was a leader of the Pinetree Secondary Environmental Club.
 The Environmental Club she led was committed to raising awareness about environmental issues through planning engaging activities, such as a mock climate conferences.
 In 2015, Janice helped SYC expand into the Metro Vancouver area through the establishment of SYC Tri-Cities.
 She is committed to enabling more youth who are passionate about the environment to connect and lead initiatives in environmental and energy sustainability.
 Beyond her involvement with SYC, Janice has a keen interest in the area of immunology.
 Throughout high school, she completed research focused on inflammation and type 2 diabetes.
 Notably, in 2015, she was among Canada’s top 12 high school scientists to compete at the prestigious Intel International Science and Engineering Fair.
-Janice is extremely excited to work with all the passionate youth across Metro Vancouver to build a more sustainable future.

 Director of Tri-Cities from 2015-2016